 On my recent trip, we were lucky enough to witness several dolphins dancing in the surf.
 Stroll along the boardwalk and window shop all day until it’s time to dust off those sandy feet and head for home.

-- Brand-new playground structure as of April 2013
+- New playground structure as of April 2013

 - Bring sand toys!
 Bring a towel!
 Bring a change of clothes!

-- The new playground matches the real-life iconic lifeguard tower on the beach
+- The playground matches the real-life iconic lifeguard tower on the beach

 - Read about proper tidepool etiquette and get a little preview of life in the tidal zone from interpretive panels